citusdata/pg_shard-old/README.md

 );
 ```

 This table will not be used to store any data on the master but serves as a prototype of what a `customer_reviews` table should look like on the worker nodes.
-After you're happy with your schema, tell `pg_shard` to distribute your table:
+After you're happy with your schema, and created any indexes on your table, tell `pg_shard` to distribute the table table:

 ```sql
 -- Specify the table to distribute and the column to distribute it on